KOKWEIYEE/KOKWEIYEE/README.md

 * Achived 6A+, 1A & 3A- in SPM Examination
 * Graduated from Matriculation Program with perfect CGPA 4.0

+### Achievements:
+* 1st place in the Chinese Language Quiz at MSSD Pasir Gudang (2019)
+* 5th place in the Male Under-18 Category at MSSD Pasir Gudang (2021)
+* AJK Peer Assistance Leader (2022-2023)
+* Head of Student Accommodation Wing Block (2022-2023)

 ### Socials